giovanism/e/content/post/istio-series-part-1-setup-and-installation/index.md

   title="Bookinfo Web Application"
 >}}

-While we are at it, we can also install istio addons that will help us to observe the telemetry exposed by default from istio.
+While we are at it, we can also install Istio add-ons that will help us to observe the telemetry exposed by default from Istio.

 ```sh
 kubectl apply -f samples/addons
 kubectl rollout status deployment/kiali -n istio-system
 ```

-Then open the kiali dashboard by running this command.
+Then open the Kiali dashboard by running this command.

 ```
 istioctl dashboard kiali